 Handover Complete is sent per each PDU Session to the corresponding SMF to indicate the success of the N2 Handover.

-T-AMF also registers itself as the serving AMF with the UDM by using Nudm_UECM_Registration.8a.
+T-AMF also registers itself as the serving AMF with the UDM by using Nudm_UECM_Registration.

+When an Nsmf_PDUSession_UpdateSMContext Response message arrived too late during the handover preparation phase (see step 8 of clause 4.9.1.3.2), or the PDU Session with SMF involvement is not accepted by T-RAN, Nsmf_PDUSession_UpdateSMContext Request (SUPI, PDU Session ID, Cause). is sent to the corresponding SMF allowing the SMF to deallocate a possibly allocated N3 UP address and Tunnel ID of the selected UPF.
+A PDU Session handled by that SMF is considered deactivated and handover attempt is terminated for that PDU Session.

+8a.
 [Conditional] SMF to T-UPF (intermediate): N4 Session Modification Request.